DHTMLX/docs-diagram/docs/guides/ai-integrations/mcp-server.md

 - Handling [Diagram and Editor events](guides/event_handling.md) to respond to user interactions.
 - Exploring [TypeScript support](guides/using_typescript.md) and framework integration for React, Vue, Angular and Svelte.

-## How DHTMLX MCP server works
+## Inside a Diagram MCP server request

-The server combines a Retrieval-Augmented Generation (RAG) pipeline with MCP so that AI assistants can query documentation on demand rather than relying solely on training data.
+Under the DHTMLX Diagram MCP server sit two separate workflows, *Search* and *Inference*, and the assistant chooses between them based on the request.
+Both draw on the same Retrieval-Augmented Generation (RAG) index built from the documentation. *Search* is the one that hands the assistant reference pages to work from; *Inference* skips that step and answers the question itself.

-For example, when you ask *"How do I configure a swimlane diagram with custom cell headers?"*, the assistant sends the prompt via the MCP endpoint.
-The server matches it against the swimlanes documentation, retrieves the relevant reference pages, and returns them as context.
-The assistant then generates code based on the current API rather than a training snapshot.
+For example, ask *"How do I configure a swimlane diagram with custom cell headers?"* and the assistant sends that one to *Search*: it matches the swimlanes documentation, hands back the reference pages, and the assistant writes the configuration from them rather than from memory.
+A prompt with a single factual answer, like which method controls auto-layout, is one the assistant can route to *Inference* instead, which reads the same kind of pages and returns the answer on its own.

-## Connecting AI tools to Diagram
+## Bringing the MCP server into your AI tool

 AI development tools typically support MCP through a CLI command or a JSON configuration file.
 In both cases the core step is registering the server URL: